ibm-cloud-docs/account/add_webhooks.md

 Adding Microsoft Teams webhooks to your distribution list is also available for you to receive account-wide {{site.data.keyword.Bluemix_notm}} notifications.

 To create a webhook in the {{site.data.keyword.Bluemix_notm}} console, first create the incoming webhook in Microsoft Teams.
-This allows external apps to share content in Teams channels and provides the unique URL where you can send the notification message text in the form of a JSON payload.
+This allows external apps to share content in Teams channels, and provides the unique URL where you can send the notification message text in the form of a JSON payload.
 You receive the notifications in the selected Teams channel in which you added the incoming webhook.
 For more information, see [Create Incoming Webhook](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook){: external}.

 To add a Microsoft Teams webhook in the {{site.data.keyword.Bluemix_notm}} console, complete the following steps: